AlphaGergedan/Towards-Soft-Error-Resilience-in-SWE-with-Teampi/README.md

 for the implementation and [its executable](#running) for usage examples)

 We assume that any bitflip occurs in our data will eventually be detected by the hash comparisons.
-This allows us to detect any SDC that may occur in our data arrays that we are hashing.
+This allows us to detect any SDC that may have occurred in our data arrays that we are hashing.
 But this method uses replication, which loses half of our computation power, and even if an SDC is detected we must restart the application again for recalculation since we don't have a 3 Team support for